November 3rd 2020

 The modern woman’s guide to contraception

 Out of all the contraception options out there, which one’s right for you?
-As it's Sexual Health Week, Dr Anita Sturnham explains the factors that you should bear in mind when making your choice
+Dr Anita Sturnham explains the factors that you should bear in mind when making your choice

 A woman can get pregnant if a man’s sperm reaches one of her eggs (also known as ova).
 Contraception works by stopping the sperm from meeting the egg by keeping them apart or by stopping release of eggs from the ovaries in the first place.